Straid: Farming

 One of the main crops that made the area rich was flax.
 Cows are now a common sight in the area, as are sheep.
 Corn was ground in Straid Corn Mill which was built and operated by the Wilson family.
 In the 1860s, there was also a kiln and flax mill on the site.
-To the East of the village towards Carrickfergus, an important part of local heritage was recently destroyed with the demolition of the old flax mill to make way for new housing.
-This caused some controversy at the time.
-A famous local group that reflects the agricultural background of the area is "Straid young farmers" club.

 Fishing

-One of the big attractions to the area is fishing - Straid Fishery is one of the top rainbow trout fisheries in N.Ireland.
-Based on Straid Dam, which was man-made around 1824 to supply the nearby cottonmill, there are 3 lakes: 20 acre, 2 acre and .5 acre.
+Straid Fishery is one of the largest rainbow trout fisheries in Northern Ireland.
+Based on Straid Dam, which was man-made around 1824 to supply the cotton mill in Ballynure, there are 3 lakes: 20 acre, 2 acre and .5 acre.
 Fly fishing on the two lake is complemented by a small coarse lake.

+Notable residents

+The novelist Stephen Gilbert lived in Straid for over 30 years.